About Chicago Fog

 Chicago Fog offers historical analysis, essays on politics and culture, and fiction set in speculative futures and alternative histories.
 The website aims to present entertaining writing across a wide array of topics while being level-headed, intellectually honest, and thought-provoking.

 As the website’s author, my goal is to make a positive impact on my readers as a historian, an essayist, and a storyteller.
+In the spirit of full disclosure, I have tried to set out my intellectual priors and my operating system—what I believe, and how I try to think and work.

 As a Historian…

 My broad field of study is American political, diplomatic, and economic history from the late nineteenth century through the Cold War.
-In my graduate work, I’m planning to write two historiographies: one on the development of federal police powers from World War I through the Great Depression, and the other on how United States’ state capacity was mobilized to build the nuclear industry, including how that industrial and administrative achievement was then leveraged in foreign policy.
+In my graduate work, I’m planning to write two historiographies: one on the development of U.S. federal police powers from World War I through the Great Depression, and the other on how American state capacity was mobilized to build the nuclear industry, including how that industrial and administrative achievement was then leveraged in foreign policy.
 That second line of inquiry naturally leads into the diplomatic history of the twentieth century, especially the Cold War, where nuclear capability, alliance management, intelligence, and crisis decision-making sit at the center of the story.
 For my master’s essay, I still need to identify a research question that is narrow enough to execute well but consequential enough to matter—something that could plausibly become the foundation for doctoral work.
 Across these projects, the connective tissue is United States foreign policy and grand strategy: how American leaders sought to defend and build liberal international institutions, and how they constructed and sustained alliances with Western partners in pursuit of that order.

 I looked for guidance from leading historians to develop a professional approach to the discipline.
 Joan Scott’s The Evidence of Experience posits that historians should strive to create historical understanding rather than merely reproducing historical knowledge.
 Historians contribute to a greater understanding of history by going beyond the “reproduction and transmission of knowledge said to be arrived at through experience” and, instead, offer an “analysis of the production of that knowledge itself.”
 To rise to the level of an intellectual contribution, Scott writes that a historian’s work has to “constitute a genuinely nonfoundational history, one that retains its explanatory power and its interest in change but does not stand on or reproduce naturalized categories.”
-In short, Scott is pointing out the difference between the historiographic work done by historians and the uncritical recounting of historical events done by others.
+Ultimately, Scott is pointing out the difference between the historiographic work done by historians and the uncritical recounting of historical events done by others.
 In studying history, I try to critically analyze how the knowledge of history is produced, examining the underlying assumptions and biases inherent in historical narratives.

 Similarly, James T. Kloppenberg counsels historians to tread in “the terrain of pragmatic truth” when writing historiographies.
 He is trying to find a middle ground between “old fashioned realism and new-fanged nihilism,” distinguishing positivist objectivity from postmodernist relativism.
 Kloppenberg advises historians to follow pragmatic hermeneutics: an approach to historical interpretation that emphasizes practical consequences and the potential impact of ideas on society.
 In other words, Kloppenberg recognizes the potential benefits of historiographies that shed new light on the past but also engage with contemporary, challenging social issues.
 However, the historical profession must be held to the highest professional standards.
 Hypotheses must be tested “against all available evidence and subjected to the most rigorous critical test the community of historians can devise.”
 Historians should strive to form “hypotheses, provisional syntheses, imaginative but warranted interpretations, which then provide the basis for continuing inquiry and experimentation.”